-Gay Travel Vietnam: Visit Traditional Crafts Villages and Pagodas in the countryside Surrounding Hanoi
+Explore Traditional Crafts Villages and Pagodas near Hanoi

-Option 2: First a visit to Van Phu, a silk weaving village where the narrow streets hum with the clickety-clack of scores of looms.
-Continue to the Tram Pagoda and the Tram Gian Pagoda.
+Option 2: First a visit to Van Phu. a silk weaving village where the narrow streets hum with the clickety-clack of scores of looms.
+Continue to the Tram Gian Pagoda.
 These date to the 12th century and are considered to be among the most beautiful religious structures in Northern Vietnam.

 Option 3: Visit the Bat Trang ceramic village, the Dong Ho painting village, Dong Ky. which was once the firecracker capital of Vietnam, where you will see wooden furniture being made.
 Later you visit either the But Thap Pagoda with its three-storey prayer wheel or the Dinh Bang Communal House. a complex of very beautiful 18th century buildings constructed from massive local timbers.

 Option 4: Visit two pagodas that date to the eighth and twelfth centuries respectively: Thay Pagoda. a massive temple complex with its own water puppet theatre, and the Tay Phuong Pagoda. famous for 79 statues depicting classical Buddhist stories.
 Your guide will escort you through the narrow, winding lanes of the adjacent village if you like.
 We recommend it highly because you will get a chance to see daily village life up close as few visitors to Vietnam have an opportunity to do.